Configure GTP Stateful Inspection

 - Log in to the firewall web interface.

-- Select DeviceSetupManagementGeneral Settings.
-Select GTP
+- Select DeviceSetupManagementGeneral Settings and select GTP Security.

 - Create a GTP Protection profile to inspect GTP traffic.